GoogleCloudPlatform/deploymentmanager-samples/examples/v2/vlan_attachment/README.md

 4. Uncomment peer_ip_address property in `vlan_attachment.yaml` and set it's value to the IP address part of  customer_router_ip (e.g. if customer_router_ip is 169.254.68.162/29, use 169.254.68.162 as a value)

-5. UPdete the deployment with the following command:
+5. Update the deployment with the following command:

     gcloud deployment-manager deployments update <your_deployment_name> --config ./vlan_attachment.yaml